-To add a non-AMF device to the map, see "Detecting non-AMF devices on the Network Map Layer" on page 79.
-After manually adding non-AMF devices, they will be able to be viewed on the map.
+To add a non-AMF device to the map, see "Detecting non-AMF devices on the Network Map Layer" on page 84.
+After manually adding non-AMF devices, you can view them on the map.

 Merging network nodes

 You are able to merge nodes on the network map, which is useful if there are duplicate nodes on the map.
 In most cases Vista Manager EX is able to merge topology information including duplicate nodes.
 Device nodes are discovered by STOAT, for more information about STOAT see "STOAT Device Discovery" on page 34.
 However, when Vista Manager EX can't automatically merge nodes together, you can: